scripting/textcasting/worknotes.md

+#### 6/26/23; 6:43:24 PM by DW

+How to test textcasting locally

+* There's a <i>testing</i> sub-folder of the code folder.

+* From that directory do: <i>node --inspect-brk test.js</i>

+#### 6/26/23; 6:24:59 PM by DW

+Here's how you update an existing post in textcasting.

+Add <i>idPostToUpdate</i> to the post object with the value of the id of the post you want to update.

+I'm going to use this in hooking Drummer up to WordPress.

 #### 6/11/23; 4:06:00 PM by DW

 For Bluesky, allow the caller to specify the elements of a reply, root and parent.